 This means you have to take three separate trains to get to Singapore's Woodlands Train Checkpoint / Station, with the quickest journey taking around 10 hours to get to the city centre.

-From Woodlands (which is located in the very north of Singapore), you then have to take a taxi or a combinations of bus and MRT to get to the city centre
+From Woodlands (which is located in the very north of Singapore), you then have to take a taxi or a combination of bus and MRT to get to the city centre

 This route involves taking a cheap KTM Komuter services to the end of the line at Tampin, then connecting to the Shuttle service to JB Sentral.